13 January 26 - The Ultimate Grad Party Planning Guide

 • You do NOT need a chair for every guest

-• Aim for seating for 50–60% of expected guests
+• Aim for seating for 50–60% of expected guests.
+Click here to see our chair options.

 • High-top tables